 Deduplicate your CRM

 Duplicate records occur for many reasons, in the life cycle of a CRM system.
-We have built the Paribus family of products to address this issue head on.
+We have built the Paribus 365 products to address this issue head on.
 However, having a technology to address the problem is only part of the solution.
 You also need to consider where and when to deduplicate your CRM.

 This series of articles looks at a couple of common scenarios and offers recommendations on how to plan the attack on your duplicate data.
 Some of the details in the recommendations are made with Paribus Discovery in mind, but may apply to other deduplication products.